GowthamGthm/Android-Boilerplate/README.md

 # Android Boilerplate

-Sample Android app that we use as a reference for new Android projects.
-It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform:
+Sample Android app that I use as a reference for my new Android projects.
+It demonstrates the architecture, tools and guidelines that I use when developing for the Android platform:

 Libraries and tools included: